bnegreve/rasta/README.md

 ---
 ## Project

+First of all, datasets should be downloaded by running : `???`

-A test file can be run with the command : `python ./scripts/test.py`
+A test file can be ran with the command : `python ./scripts/test.py`

 For the moment, it runs a training on AlexNet with 1 epochs and 1 step per epoch.
 This can be modified by directly editing the file.

-## Report
-The report is available at :  https://www.overleaf.com/9772511nsjrzzccdcqv